deckgo/deckdeckgo/docs/docs/edit/app-edit-rtl/app-edit-rtl.md

 [DeckDeckGo] offers full LTR and RTL support.
 The deck inherits its parent text direction.

-Commonly, if you wish to use RTL for your all page respectively presentation, you could set the attribute `dir` of the root `html` tag to `rtl`.
+Commonly, if you wish to use RTL for all of your pages in the presentation, you could set the attribute `dir` of the root `html` tag to `rtl`.

 ```
 <!DOCTYPE html>